Social Innovation Certificate

 Are you interested in using the skills you’re learning in Eller classes to make your community a better place to live and work?
 Do you have a passion for affecting positive social impact in the world around you?
 If so, consider pursuing the Eller Social Innovation (ESI) undergraduate Certificate in Social Innovation.

-ESI is an Eller initiative that provides information, people, partnerships, resources and tools to Southern Arizona social change makers, while fostering skill development and civic responsibility in UA students.
+ESI is an Eller initiative that provides information, people, partnerships, resources and tools to Southern Arizona social change makers, while fostering skill development and civic responsibility in University of Arizona students.

 These activities will lead to: